bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

    <td>
     3.1.1
    </td>
    <td colspan="2" >Ensure development teams use security scanning tools.
+Slither, notably, is a widely-adopted tool for the analysis of smart contracts.
    </td>
    <td>High
    </td>